194 Comments

 Expand full comment

 We are not the Germans in the 30's and 40's.
 If the GOP congresspeople and senators lose support they will move.
 Even if they refuse to meet with their constituents this has repercussions.
-People in pain just salute and go home.
+People in pain just don't salute and go home.
 They persist.

 Jim Acosta is doing live interviewing including from the street in his "Great American Pushback" on substack to prove that people are pushing back and *it's contagious.*